 I hope you all are doing well.
 How was your weekend?
 I hope you could enjoy the nice weather.
 This past weekend was the first time that we had really nice spring weather.
 It was very sunny, bright and beautiful.
 Of course we had to enjoy it because living in Canada it is not every day that you have an awesome weather like that.

-It was a very good weekend to have a visit of my cousin who lives in Boston.
+It was a very good weekend to have my cousin who lives in Boston visit us here in Toronto.
 She came to meet my little 2 months old baby boy Thomas for the first time.
 We spent a lot of time outside walking around the city.
 I found out that our little boy loves to be outside.
 We were out for about 5-6 hours and he was absolutely awesome.
 He didn’t cry a single time.
 I guess he was amazed by the amount of people he met at once and by all the different things he could see in the city.

 For this gluten-free and dairy-free recipe, it is made with just few ingredients such as red onions, avocado, tuna and a little bit of mayo.
 This is so yummy.
 I used a can of tuna, because it is the faster and cheaper option, but you use a real piece of fresh tuna.
 You just need to cook the tuna before or you can use leftovers.
 If you make it with canned tuna, choose a good quality tuna meat and that comes packed with salt and olive oil or water.